School Science Lessons

 Backhousia citriodora, Lemon myrtle, Mudbrick Herb Farm

-Backhousia citriodora, Daleys Fruit Tree Nursery
+Backhousia citriodora, Daleys Fruit Trees

 Lemon myrtle essential oil, uplifting and refreshing with antiseptic, antiviral and antifungal properties, used in an oil diffuser to purify the air for cold and flu, added to soaps, shampoos as cleaning products.